logaretm/vee-validate/docs/content/tutorials/basics.md

 ## Displaying Error Messages

 There are multiple ways to display error messages with VeeValidate.
-In this tutorial you will use the `ErrorMessage` component to display the error message.
+In this tutorial, you will use the `ErrorMessage` component to display the error message.

 First, grab the `ErrorMessage` component from `vee-validate` and register it in your component: